lndmanh/lndmanh/README.md

 💡 My current interests include:

-- **Physics-Informed Deep Learning** and its applications in material science
+- **Deep Learning** and its applications in solving practical problems
-- **Distributed web systems** and scalable backend services
+- **Distributed web systems** and scalable SaaS infrastructures

 🌍 Explore more about our projects at **[https://nnsvn.me/showcase](https://nnsvn.me/showcase)**